Hina-softwareEngineer/Quarter_3_Assignments/Assignment3/differences.md

 ## Multi-Threading

 When a user runs multiple sub-tasks of multiple-application, then this is called multi-threading.
-By using Multi-threading, we can inscrease the power of CPU by creating many threads in a process at a time.
+By using Multi-threading, we can increase the power of CPU by creating many threads in a process at a time.
 Multi-threading also provides the same resources and memory to processes as multi-tasking provides.
-While synchronous call runs on one thread, the other tasks of program which do not depend on that call run on different threads.In programming terms ,you can say it Asynchronous Programming.
+While synchronous call runs on one thread, the other tasks of program which do not depend on that call run on different threads .In programming terms ,you can say it Asynchronous Programming.

 Example:

-You are running Visual Studio Code Editor, When you start typing , IntelliSense starts working which help you in code completion, showing syntax errors, indentation and many more.
+You are running Visual Studio Code Editor, When you start typing , IntelliSense starts working which helps you in code completion, showing syntax errors, indentation and many more.
 These are all threads which are running parallel in this application, on various processors.
 This will optimize your time and memory.

 ![Multi-threading](multi-thread.jpg)